mahipal62/restapi/README.md

  1. Install MongoDB in your system - https://docs.mongodb.com/manual/installation/
  2. Run MongoDB - Run 'mongod.exe' in order to start Mongodb
  3. Clone the code from git repository - https://github.com/mahipal62/restapi.git
- 4. Build the project using maven clean install
+ 4. Build the project using mvn clean install
  5. Get the generated jar from project target folder and run on the Tomcat Instance.
      -	To run on the Tomcat Instance->Open Terminal and go the JAR location and run the following command
      -	java -jar myretailservice-0.0.1-SNAPSHOT.jar